 The ceiling fixed for individual holdings for the irrigated land was fixed at 150 acres and that for the un-irrigated land it was fixed at 300 acres as compared to Ayub’s 500 and 1000 acres for irrigated and un-irrigated land respectively.
 No compensation was.
-Exemption given to orchard, stud forms etc. in earlier reform package was taken back to regain.
+The exemption was given to orchard, stud forms, etc. in earlier reform package was taken back to regain.
 However, the reforms could not produce the expected results.
-Therefore, second wave of land reforms had to be introduced in 1977.
-100 acres and 200 acres was the ceiling for the individual land holdings for irrigated and un-irrigated land respectively.
-Moreover, victims were to be provided compensation and exemption given to religious holdings in previous reforms was also removed.
+Therefore, the second wave of land reforms had to be introduced in 1977.
+100 acres and 200 acres was the ceiling for the individual landholdings for irrigated and un-irrigated land respectively.
+Moreover, victims were to be provided compensation, and exemption given to religious holdings in previous reforms was also removed.

 The reforms of 1972 resumed 1.3mn acres and 0.9mn of which was distributed among 76,000 beneficiaries.
 In 1977, 1.8mn acres were resumed.
 However, there is no denying the fact that both episodes could not fulfill the desired purpose.
-This failure is attributed to the lack of application of law with uniformity, and the enthusiasm was also evaporated with the passage of time due to the political exigencies.
-Still 30% of the total landings in Pakistan are in possession of 0.3% people.
+This failure is attributed to the lack of application of the law with uniformity, and the enthusiasm was also evaporated over time due to the political exigencies.
+Still, 30% of the total landings in Pakistan are owned by 0.3% of people.

-One significant outcome of these reforms was that landed aristocracy got infuriated perceiving a threat to their well established position.
-Abolition of exemption on religious holdings turned religio-political group against him both these group were highly active in dethroning him.
+One significant outcome of these reforms was that the landed aristocracy got infuriated perceiving a threat to their well-established position.
+Abolition of exemption on religious holdings turned religiopolitical group against him both these groups were highly active in dethroning him.